fadlnabbouh/final_project/README.md

 ## Week 4
 ## Roles

-Craig -
+Craig - Provided final touches on the visual aspects with the presentation and dashboard.

-Hisham -
+Hisham - Final peer review of code, ensured it met coding guidelines.

-Chris -
+Chris - Ensured the project meet the requirements on the rubric.

-Fadl -
+Fadl - Updated the final readme.

 The entire team helped with presentation prep, final code testing, and repository clean up.